rails/rails/guides/source/active_record_querying.md

 ### Retrieving a Single Object

-Active Record provides five different ways of retrieving a single object.
+Active Record provides several different ways of retrieving a single object.

 #### Using a Primary Key